Jaseci-Labs/jaseci/support/locust/README.md

 **Note** Please make sure that you have configured the tests properly as we did in the previous section.

 Since we are not going to open a Web UI this time, we need some more information.
 Please give all the information in `test.json`.
-The file is a JSON list.
-An example element is
+Here is an example
 ```json
 {
     "hostName": "http://172.17.0.1:8888",